-Ms Katarzyna Lukaszewska (female), Mohammed Jamil (male) and Tim Kujiyat (male)
+Ms Katarzyna Lukaszewska (female) and Tim Kujiyat (male)

-Mr Richard Gater (male) and Mr Ant Kitchner (male)
+Mr Richard Gater (male), Mr Ant Kitchner (male) and Jose (Male)

 Ms. Larissa Tanavania (female) and members of HCA team

-A team of 26 HCAs who help us provide care for our patients - including Agnes S, Roberta S, Roberta K, Farwa, Natalia, Piotr L, Lina C, Robertas G, Elas, Beata, Paulina P.
+A team of 26 HCAs who help us provide care for our patients - including Agnes S, Roberta S, Roberta K, Farwa, Natalia, Piotr L, Gerde, Robertas G, Elas, Beata, Paulina P.

 Reception / administration Team